Cotidie/DiscordBot/README.md

 ```shell
 > heroku logs -a <heroku app>
 ```
-7.In Resources tab, turn on the main.py
+7. In Resources tab, turn on the main.py